 The Dutch angle is a camera angle that is tilted to the side, which can be used to create a sense of unease or instability.

-See also Wide Shot Camera Angle
+See also Cowboy Shot Camera Angle

 The tracking shot is a camera angle that follows the movement of the subject, and is often used to create a sense of suspense or excitement.